Development of this quiz is in progress.

 What information is needed to perform verify scope process?

-A | Project management plan, requirements documentation, requirements traceability matrix, and validated deliverables. |
+B | Project management plan, requirements documentation, requirements traceability matrix, and validated deliverables. |

 C | Project scope, project management plan, list of requirements, requirements traceability matrix and validated deliverables. |

-D | Project charter, project management plan, requirements documentation, requirements traceability matrix and validated deliverables. |
+D | Product scope, project management plan, requirements documentation, requirements traceability matrix and validated deliverables. |

 Project management plan, requirements documentation, requirements traceability matrix and validated deliverables are inputs to Verify Scope process.